Pacific Debt Relief Company Logo

 That said, applying for useful new accounts such as your credit card debt to cards with better terms or installment loans to consolidate high-interest debt could still benefit you in the long run.

-When trying to raise your credit score quickly, just be selective and strategic about only applying for accounts that will clearly provide more value than any temporary dings.
-And avoid opening accounts just for the sake of expanding your available credit.
+When trying to raise your credit score quickly, be selective and strategic about applying for accounts that will provide more value than any temporary dings.
+Avoid opening accounts just for the sake of expanding your available credit.

 Becoming an Authorized User